Part 1: Are Floating Floors the Right Choice For You?

 • It can be floated on any existing floor coverings

-While these are all true regarding a floating installation, it may not be the best possible option for your particular flooring project.
-Floating engineered wood floors or laminate floors require a new but equally challenge skill set and knowledge for a successful installation.
+While these are all true regarding a floating installation, they may not be the best possible option for your particular flooring project.
+Floating engineered wood floors or laminate floors require a new but equally challenging skill set and knowledge for a successful installation.
 Here are a few conditions that homeowners often fail to consider before deciding upon a floating wood floor:

 1. Your subfloor has to be flat and level to no more than 3/16” difference in 10 feet diameter.
 If the dips and humps are not dealt with before installation, the finished floor could feel bounce and hollow spots.

 2. A quality pad underlayment makes a difference to the final result of your floating floor.
-A premium pad as Floor Muffler with a high STC and IIC ratings will deaden the sound of your flooring and generate a vastly improved sound when walking on top similar to a nail down installation
+A premium pad such as Floor Muffler with high STC and IIC ratings will deaden the sound of your flooring and generate a vastly improved sound when walking on top similar to a nail-down installation

 3. It is also very important to choose a quality floating floor with excellent milling.
-Please keep in mind that it is always a challenge to install thin 5/16” or 3/8” engineered floating wood floor or laminate floor.
-For great results, I would start with at least 1/2” floor with 2 mm surface wear layer since the weight of your floating floor will make a difference on the performance the additional hardwood adds a hefty base.
+Please keep in mind that it is always a challenge to install a thin 5/16” or 3/8” engineered floating wood floor or laminate floor.
+For great results, I would start with at least a 1/2” floor with a 2 mm surface wear layer since the weight of your floating floor will make a difference in the performance the additional hardwood adds a hefty base.

-4. Last but not least, you should expect to accept the look and feel of overlap transition moldings and drop in vent registers for floating wood or laminate floor project.
+4. Lastly, you should expect to accept the look and feel of overlap transition moldings and drop-in vent registers for floating wood or laminate floor projects.
 The overlap moldings are for your floating floors to expand and contract beneath.
-Drop-in metal or wood vents can be used on any type of floor coverings.
+Drop-in metal or wood vents can be used on any type of floor covering.

 Closing Thoughts

-If you still hold a “yes” attitude to floating floors, you now have a much higher chance to achieve a successful floating floor project.
+If you still hold a “yes” attitude to floating floors, you now have a much higher chance of achieving a successful floating floor project.
 Otherwise, you should seriously consider another type of installation for your solid or engineered wood floor, especially if suitable sub-floors are in your existing space.
-In the next session, we will discuss why most of the hardwood floor professionals favor this type of installation over others…
+In the next session, we will discuss why most hardwood floor professionals favor this type of installation over others…

 To compare installation methods with nail or staple down see Part 2.